oracle/oracle-linux/oci-compute/README.md

 ## User level / system wide install

 Alternatively you can install the package at user level or system wide.
-The later is strongly discouraged as it can potentially update system libraries.
+The latter is strongly discouraged as it can potentially update system libraries.

 For a user level installation: